nus-cs2103/website-base/admin/tp-grading.md

    * issue tracker (with good task definition, assignment, and tracking)
    * PRs, and PR reviews
 * Good version control, based on the repo.
-* Reasonable attempt to use the _forking workflow_ at least for the early part of the project.
+* Reasonable attempt to use the prescribed workflows.
 * Good use of buffers %%(opposite: everything at the last minute)%%.